-The primary external challenges facing CRS are: the increase in reported hate crime incidents; the recent spike in racial tensions resulting from protests against excessive use of force by police and calls for police reform; the increase in community interest in preventative services; and the constancy of government turnover.
+The primary external challenges facing CRS are the national increase in reported hate crime incidents and bias; the recent spike in racial tensions resulting from protests of excessive use of force by police and calls for police reform; the increase in community interest in preventative services; and the constancy of government turnover.

 Increase in reported hate crime incidents.
 CRS will continue to respond to a wide range of conflicts, including those stemming from race, national origin, gender identity, religion, and tribal issues, which all remain present at high levels and are equally in need of CRS services.
 CRS designated a conciliation specialist to coordinate the agency's response to the recent rise in the number of bias incidents and hate crimes against Asian American and Pacific Islanders.
-The 2019 Federal Bureau of Investigations (FBI) Hate Crime Statistics Report, the most recent hate crimes statistics available from the FBI, reflects the increase in demand for services that CRS is seeing in communities across the country.
-According to the FBI's Report, there was an increase in reported hate crime incidents from 7,120 in 2018 to 7,314 in 2019.
+The 2022 Federal Bureau of Investigations (FBI) Hate Crime Statistics Report, the most recent hate crimes statistics available from the FBI, reflects the increase in demand for services that CRS is seeing in communities across the country.
+According to the FBI's Report, there was an increase of 7.3% in reported hate crime incidents from 10,840 in 2021 to 11,634 in 2022.